Peri-operative

 The Renal Trap

-• Dabigatran: If CrCl < 50 mL/min, stop 4 days prior to high-risk surgery.
+• Dabigatran: If CrCl is < 50 mL/min, you must stop the drug 4 to 5 days prior to high-risk orthopaedic surgery.

 Part 3: Neuraxial Anaesthesia (Spinal/Epidural)